-When receiving feedback from my last blog entry on labelling internet addiction I received a twitter comment from @forwardtherapy, stating “My professional experience is, the label is less significant than discussing Internet use as a response to life circumstances”.
+I received a Twitter comment from @forwardtherapy concerning my last blog entry labelling internet addiction.
+The comment stated: “My professional experience is, the label is less significant than discussing Internet use as a response to life circumstances.”

-From a medical background the labelling of internet addiction is important as a diagnostic tool to be registered in the DSM.
+From a medical background, the labelling of internet addiction is important as a diagnostic tool for the DSM.
 Thinking from a therapeutic background (as I would in my psychotherapy practice) I can not help see the relevance of @forwardtherapy’s statement.
-This was confounded by watching the documentary ‘Web junkies’ now available on BBC iPlayer which I spoke about in my previous blog.
+This was confounded by watching the documentary ‘Web Junkies’ on Iplayer.

-The documentary featured teenagers who would play computer games for hours, days or even weeks in internet cafés at the detriment of school, family or even their lives (children have been known to die in these cafés from not eating or sleeping for days on end, simply to avoid interrupting their play.
+The documentary featured teenagers who would play computer games for hours, days or even weeks in internet cafes.
+Causing them to neglect all other aspects of their lives.
+In fact, Children have been known to die in these cafes from not eating or sleeping for days on end.

-It was made clear that this centre was the only one that sought to treat, not only the children, but also the parents.
-From our first encounters of the children I was shocked by their gaming usage.
-As a child I have been known to play games for hours at a time (I have since stopped playing) but never for 40 hours straight.
+It was made clear that this centre was the only one that sought to treat, not only the children but also the parents.
+From our first encounters with the children, I was shocked by their gaming usage.
 It seemed their whole world was no longer in the physical realm; they were fully engrossed in the virtual world.
 Their friends, lovers and even enemies are all online and many had completely lost touch with their physical surroundings.

-As the documentary went on however we started to learn the children’s back-stories and heard from the parents.
-One parent told how he would beat his son and at one point even brandished a knife and attempted to stab him.
+As the documentary went on, however, we started to learn the children’s back-stories and heard from the parents.
+One parent told how he would beat his son.
+Admitting that she even brandished a knife and attempted to stab him.
 In his own words, “he didn’t want to stab him really but scare him.”

-At that point all I could think about was RD Laing’s book, ‘Sanity Madness and the Family’, where schizophrenic children were interviewed with their parents to shine a light on the development of the patients schizophrenic diagnosis.
+At that point, all I could think about was RD Laing’s book, ‘Sanity Madness and the Family’.
+In the book, schizophrenic children were interviewed with their parents, helping to shine a light on the development of the patients’ schizophrenic diagnosis.
 What came about was a relationship between the schizophrenics upbringing, relationship with their parents, their symptoms and diagnosis.

-Returning back to the child in the documentary it does not surprise me that with such a volatile upbringing, many sought the safety of a world in which there are pre-governed rules, other like-minded people he could connect with and a place which he could gain validation not only from the game but also his friends.
+Returning back to the child in the documentary it does not surprise me that with such a volatile upbringing.
+Many of the interviewees sought the safety of a world in which there are pre-governed rules.
+Like-minded people, he could connect with and a place in which he could gain validation not only from the game but also from his friends.

 I am not suggesting that this is applicable to all of us in our society but it makes me wonder why so many would rather look at our phones or talk on social media rather than the person sitting in front of us, what are we running from?